MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/productscope.md

 ---
-title: ProductScope Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: ProductScope Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a campaign level product scope with list of conditions that help determine whether a product from the Bing Merchant Center store gets served as a product ad.
 ---
-# ProductScope Data Object
+# ProductScope Data Object - Campaign Management
 Defines a campaign level product scope with list of conditions that help determine whether a product from the Bing Merchant Center store gets served as a product ad.

 The *ProductScope* criterion can only be included within [BiddableCampaignCriterion](../campaign-management-service/biddablecampaigncriterion.md).
 Also note that ad group level [ProductPartition](../campaign-management-service/productpartition.md) can be added to [BiddableAdGroupCriterion](../campaign-management-service/biddableadgroupcriterion.md) and [NegativeAdGroupCriterion](../campaign-management-service/negativeadgroupcriterion.md).
 Duplicate or conflicting product conditions attempted within an ad group's [ProductPartition](../campaign-management-service/productpartition.md) group will be rejected by the [ApplyProductPartitionActions](../campaign-management-service/applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level product scope.